List of Wolverhampton Wanderers F.C. records and statistics: Honours

 In the all-time top flight league table since the league's inception in 1888, Wolves sit in the top fifteen, in terms of all-time English first level league position.

 Alternatively, they sit in the top four, behind only Manchester United, Liverpool and Arsenal in terms of all-time league position from points gained at any level of English professional football.

 Cumulatively, they are the joint 11th most successful club in domestic English football history, tied with Nottingham Forest.
 One place behind Blackburn Rovers, with nine major trophy wins, not including super cups.
-Alternatively they are joint 10th with Nottingham Forrest, in competitive honours with 13 trophy wins, behind Newcastle United.(see here).
+Alternatively they are joint 10th with Nottingham Forest, in competitive honours with 13 trophy wins, behind Newcastle United.(see here).

 Uniquely, they are the only club to have won titles in five different Football League divisions, and, in 1988, became the first team to have been champions of all four professional leagues in English football; although this feat has since been matched by Burnley (in 1992) and Preston (in 1996).
 They remain the only club to have won all the main domestic cup competitions (FA Cup, League Cup and EFL Trophy) currently contested in English football.